nicoolel/strideandskate/README.md

 A roller skating social media app.

-I picked up roller skating over the pandemic and was overwhelmed with information such as the basics, tricks to do, and the anatomy of a roller skate.
-This app serves as a platform to post your progress, share skate spots, and write reviews!
+I picked up roller skating over the pandemic as a way to get outdoors.
+I was overwhelemed with information such as which skates to get, what basics to practice first, and what type of skating I wanted to do.

+This app serves as a platform to connect with rollerskaters through progress posts.
+You can pin your favourite skate spots and write reviews on your favourite skate item.

 # Install